Tug of war: Poland

-In Poland, a version of tug of war is played using a dragon boat, where teams of 6 or 8 attempt to row towards each other.
+In Poland, a version of tug of war is sometimes played using a dragon boat, where teams of six or eight attempt to row towards each other.

 Basque Country

 In the Basque Country, this sport is considered a popular rural sport, with many associations and clubs.
 In Basque, it is called Sokatira.

 United States

-In the USA - A form of Tug of War using 8 handles is used in competition at camps, schools, churches, and other events.
-The rope is called an "Oct-O Pull" and provides two way, four way and 8-way competition for 8 to 16 participants at one time.
+In the United States, a form of tug of war using eight handles is used in competition at camps, schools, churches, and other events.
+The rope is called an "Oct-O Pull" and provides two-way, four-way and eight-way competition for 8 to 16 participants at one time.